Brown Sugar Snack Cake with Dulce de Leche Frosting combines big flavor in an easy-to-make cake. Serve this one as a sweet snack or a casual dessert!

 What You’ll Need

 You’ll just need a few ingredients besides the basics to whip up this snack cake.
+See the recipe card at the bottom of this post for ingredient quantities and full instructions.

 For the cake: